GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 	git clone https://github.com/GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example ghubex3

-	git clone https://theghub.org/tools/\<your tool alias name\>/git/\<your tool alias name\> \<your tool alias name\>
+	git clone https://theghub.org/tools/\<your tool name\>/git/\<your tool name\> \<your tool name\>

+2) Copy ghubex3/matlabBuild.ipynb to \<your tool name\>/matlabBuild.ipynb.

-2) Copy ghubex3 template files to your tool's src, bin and remotebin directories as required.
+3) Copy template files from the ghubex3 src, bin and remotebin directories to your tool's src, bin and remotebin directories.

-3) Update / replace the files in your tool's src, bin and remotebin directories with files specific for your tool as required.
-See below for more information.
+4) Update / replace the scripts in your tool's src directory with the scripts required for your tool.

-#### Compile the MATLAB Executables for Your Tool:

-1) Replace the scripts in your tool's src directory with the scripts required for your tool.
+5) Update the matlabBuild.sh script in your tool's remotebin directory with the script required your your tool.

-2) Update the matlabBuild.sh script in your tool's remotebin directory with the script required your your tool.
+6) Update the launchWrapper.py script in your tool's bin directory with the script required your your tool.

+### Compile the MATLAB Executables for Your Tool:

-3) Launch the Jupyter Notebooks (202210) tool from the GHub Dashboard's My Tools component tool and open the \<your tool alias name\>/matlabBuild.ipynb Jupyter Notebook.
+1) Launch the Jupyter Notebooks (202210) tool from the GHub Dashboard's My Tools component tool and open the \<your tool name\>/matlabBuild.ipynb Jupyter Notebook.

-4) Update the self_binfiles list in the matlabBuild.ipynb notebook with the MATLAB executables required for your tool.
+2) Update the self_binfiles list in the matlabBuild.ipynb notebook with the MATLAB executables required for your tool.

-5) Save the notebook update.
+3) Save the notebook update.

-6) Click the Appmode button.
+4) Click the Appmode button.

-7) Click the Run Workflow button to compile the MATLAB executables.
+5) Click the Run Workflow button to compile the MATLAB executables.
 The MATLAB scripts in your tool's src directory are compiled on CCR and the returned MATLAB executables are moved your tools's bin directory.

-#### Launch the MATLAB Executables for Your Tool:
+### Launch the MATLAB Executables for Your Tool:

-1) Update the launchWrapper.py in your tool's bin directory and the matlabLaunch.sh script in your tool's remotebin directory with the scripts required your your tool.
-2) Launch the Jupyter Notebooks (202210) tool from the GHub Dashboard's My Tools component tool and open the \<your tool alias name\>/\<your tool alias name\>.ipynb Jupyter Notebook.
+1) Launch the Jupyter Notebooks (202210) tool from the GHub Dashboard's My Tools component tool and open the \<your tool name\>/\<your tool name\>.ipynb Jupyter Notebook.

-3) Update \<your tool alias name\>/\<your tool alias name\>.ipynb with the user interface required for your tool.
+2) Update \<your tool name\>/\<your tool name\>.ipynb with the user interface required for your tool.

-4) Save the notebook updates.
+3) Save the notebook updates.

-5) Click the Appmode button.
+4) Click the Appmode button.

-6) Click the Run Workflow button to launch the MATLAB executables.
+5) Click the Run Workflow button to launch the MATLAB executables.

+### Commit Your Tool Updates:

+1) Enter git add to add a new file or to update an existing file.

+2) Enter git commit -m "commit message"  to describe your updates.

+3) Enter git push origin master to push your updates to GIT repository on GHub.